-Next, RPN evaluated approximately 60 AA, AAA and D NiMH rechargeable battery products available in the US marketplace to develop a set of high-performance specifications for the City and County of San Francisco.
+Next, RPN evaluated approximately 60 AA, AAA and D NiMH rechargeable battery products available in the U.S. marketplace to develop a set of high-performance specifications for the City and County of San Francisco.

-- First, after comparing available rechargeable battery technologies, RPN concluded that nickel-metal hydride (NiMH) batteries with low self-discharge (LSD) technology are the best drop-in replacement for single-use, alkaline consumer batteries. - Second, RPN compared AA, AAA and D NiMH rechargeable batteries to develop performance requirements that differentiate them based on how much capacity (or energy) they have when they are fully charged AND how effective they are at staying charged over time. - NiMH rechargeable batteries with a higher capacity rating measured in milliamp-hours (mAh) will last longer than those with a lower mAh rating.
-The higher mAh NiMH rechargeable batteries, which often meet or exceed the performance of disposable alkaline batteries, are also more versatile than NiMH batteries with a lower mAh rating since they can be used in high-drain equipment such as cameras, paper towel dispensers, and non-LED flashlights as well as lowdrain equipment such as clocks and computer "mice".
-For most rechargeable batteries, there is information available indicating its capacity.
-By comparing the capacity ratings of 22 AA rechargeable NiMH batteries, RPN was able to identify a reasonable cut-off below which the battery would be considered too weak to be acceptable.
+- First, after comparing available rechargeable battery technologies, RPN concluded that nickel-metal hydride (NiMH) batteries with low self-discharge (LSD) technology are the best drop-in replacement for single-use, alkaline consumer batteries. - Second, RPN compared AA, AAA and D NiMH rechargeable batteries to develop performance requirements that differentiate them based on how much capacity (or energy) they have when they are fully charged AND how effective they are at staying charged over time. - NiMH rechargeable batteries with a higher capacity rating measured in milliamp-hours (mAh) - will last longer than those with a lower mAh rating.
+The higher mAh NiMH rechargeable batteries, which often meet or exceed the performance of disposable alkaline batteries, are also more versatile than NiMH batteries with a lower mAh rating since they can be used in high-drain equipment such as cameras, paper towel dispensers, and non-LED flashlights as well as lowdrain equipment such as clocks and computer mice.
+For most rechargeable batteries, information is available indicating its capacity.
+By comparing the capacity ratings of 22 AA rechargeable NiMH batteries, RPN was able to identify a reasonable cut-off below which the battery would be considered too weak to be acceptable. - Because there appears to be no standardized definition of "low self-discharge," RPN reviewed the technical performance information relating to the selfdischarge rate of the same NiMH rechargeable batteries to develop the following technical requirement for the specifications: